-A reminder that we now have a Facebook page “44th Engineers Battalion Association” along with our Website “44th-engineers.com”.
+Feel free to explore our Facebook page “44th Engineers Battalion Association” along with our Website “44th-engineers.com”.
 The Facebook page was established for our membership to stay in contact with each other and to easily share items of interest.
-Also hopefully it will guide others to our association so we may gain membership and lets all stay proactive in the membership drive.
-We have already received several requests to join the Facebook page and hopefully this will entice them to join the association.
-Please let’s all reach out to these new folks and welcome them.
-It is a closed site for us but is very easy to join.
+It has guided others to be aware of our association so we may gain membership and lets all stay proactive in the membership drive.
 Our website use is to disseminate information to our membership more readily and to also give perspective members a point of contact and to provide material about us.
 Please use both of these freely and frequently they belong to you.

 44th Engineers Battalion Association